opentox/opentox.github.com/_posts/2012-05-02-support-calculation-in-fminer.md

 title: "Support Calculation in Fminer"
 description: "Fminer algorithms BBRC and LAST-PM can now be used for automatic support calculation.
 This post shows how to use it."
 category: algorithm
-tags: [Fminer, Feature generation, BBRC, LAST-PM, Tutorials]
+tags: [Fminer, Feature Generation, BBRC, LAST-PM, Tutorials]
 ---
 {% include JB/setup %}